 The school recognises that pupils at school with medical conditions need appropriate support to ensure full access to the curriculum, including school trips and physical education.
-These pupils will not need Special Educational Needs Support unless their medical needs affects their learning.
-Please also refer to the Supporting Children with Medical Conditions Policy.
+These pupils will not need Special Educational Needs Support unless their medical needs affect their learning.
+Please also refer to the Medical Conditions at School Policy.